-3. Drag the CoreSDR_AXI IP from the Peripherals sub-section of the IP Catalog.
-Double-click on the CORESDR_AXI_0 instance to access its configuration window.
+3. In the Catalog tab, under Peripherals, drag the CoreSDR_AXI IP onto the Access_EXT_SDRAM tab.
+Double-click the CORESDR_AXI_0 instance to access its configuration window.
 Enter the details in the configuration window, as shown in Figure 18.
 These details are filled as per the datasheet of the Micron 256 MB SDRAM simulation model, which is used for functional simulation.
 The part number of the SDRAM is MT48LC16M16A2.
 It is a 4 Meg x 16 x 4 banks SDRAM.